This program is currently closed for new applicants. The next program intake will tentatively be open for application in the Spring/Summer 2021.

 - Letter of Interest – Topic: "Why I want to become an Ophthalmic Medical Technologist."
 Essay should be typed and between 250 and 500 words in length

 - Résumé and cover letter outlining your reasons for applying to the program

 - ALL Secondary and post-secondary (if applicable) education transcripts (original transcripts not required)

-- Submit via email, regular mail or in person by the program application deadline, June 14th, 2019 before 4:30pm.
+- CLOSED for 2019 applications - Submit via email, regular mail or in person by the program application deadline, June 20th, 2019 before 4:30pm.